PSquared0/Sprint-Challenge-Authentication-P/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+_Sessions allow a server to store information about a client and create a good user experience._

 1. What does bcrypt do to help us store passwords in a secure manner.

+_Bcrypt is a password hashing function that takes in a users password and creates a different way more complicated one that makes it much harder for hackers to break and decipher.__

 1. What does bcrypt do to slow down attackers?

+Since it is an adaptive function, over time  the iteration count can be increased to make it slower,so it's harder for the hacker to brute-force search for passwords._

 1. What are the three parts of the JSON Web Token?

+_The header, the payload and the signature._

 ## Project Set Up